biospi/seaMass/README.md

 ### Submitting to HPC cluster

 Transfer the submission zip file to your cluster, unzip and then execute the relevant batch script (e.g. slurm.sh or pbs.sh).
-WhenFor example:
+For example:

 ```
 scp submit.bayesprot.zip hpc.myuni.ac.uk: